VILLASframework/node/packaging/nix/README.md

 ## Docker/OCI Images

-OCI images created using nix can be as small as the typical `FROM scratch` images without worrying about missing dependencies or Copying things inbetween `Dockerfile` stages.
+OCI images created using nix can be as small as the typical `FROM scratch` images without worrying about missing dependencies or Copying things in between `Dockerfile` stages.
 Copying exactly the application, it's dependencies an nothing else can be done using only a few lines of Nix.